awsdocs/aws-cost-management-user-guide/doc_source/ad-SNS.md

    When each owner of an endpoint receives the email, they must choose the **Confirm subscription** link to activate the notification\.

-## Protecting your Amazon SNS budget alerts data with SSE and AWS KMS<a name="protect-sns-sse"></a>
+## Protecting your Amazon SNS anomaly detection alerts data with SSE and AWS KMS<a name="protect-sns-sse"></a>

 You can use server\-side encryption \(SSE\) to transfer sensitive data in encrypted topics\.
 SSE protects Amazon SNS messages by using keys managed in AWS Key Management Service \(AWS KMS\)\.

-To manage SSE using AWS Management Console or the AWS Service Development Kit \(SDK\), see [Enabling Server\-Side Encryption \(SSE\) for an Amazon SNS Topic](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-enable-encryption-for-topic.html) in the *Amazon Simple Notification Service Getting Started Guide*\.
+To manage SSE using AWS Management Console or the AWS SDK, see [Enabling Server\-Side Encryption \(SSE\) for an Amazon SNS Topic](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-enable-encryption-for-topic.html) in the *Amazon Simple Notification Service Getting Started Guide*\.

 To create encrypted topics using AWS CloudFormation, see the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)\.